khaeru/genno/doc/usage.rst

     2. The label ``"A"`` is a reference to another node.
 This indicates that there is a graph edge from node ``"A"`` into node ``"C"``.
     3. Same as (2)

+All the keys in a Computer can be listed with :meth:`.keys`.

 Execute tasks
 =============